Rural letter carrier

-Rural letter carriers are United States Postal Service and Canada Post employees who deliver mail in what are traditionally considered rural and suburban areas of the United States and Canada.
+Rural letter carriers are United States Postal Service employees who deliver mail in what are traditionally considered rural and suburban areas of the United States.
 Before Rural Free Delivery (RFD), rural Americans and Canadians were required to go to a post office to get their mail.

 History

-Much support for the introduction of a nationwide rural mail delivery service came from The National Grange of the Order of Patrons of Husbandry, the nation's oldest agricultural organization.
+Much support for the introduction of a nationwide rural mail delivery service came from The National Grange of the Order of Patrons of Husbandry, the United States' oldest agricultural organization.
 Formerly, residents of rural areas had to either travel to a distant post office to pick up their mail, or else pay for delivery by a private carrier.
 Free mail delivery began in American cities in 1863 with a limited scope.
 Shortly afterwards, rural citizens began petitioning for equal consideration.
 Postmaster General John Wanamaker first suggested rural free deliver (RFD) of mail in the United States in his annual report for fiscal year 1891.

 The Post Office Department first experimented with the idea of rural mail delivery on October 1, 1891 to determine the viability of RFD.
 They began with five routes covering ten miles, 33 years after free delivery in cities had begun.
 The first routes to receive RFD during its experimental phase were in Jefferson County, West Virginia, near Charles Town, Halltown and Uvilla.

 After five years of controversy, RFD finally became an official service in 1896 under President Grover Cleveland.
 That year, 82 rural routes were put into operation.
 The service has grown steadily.
 By 1901, the mileage had increased to over 100,000; the cost was $1,750,321 and over 37,000 carriers were employed.
 In 1910, the mileage was 993,068; cost $36,915,000; carriers 40,997.
 In 1913 came the introduction of parcel post delivery, which caused another boom in rural deliveries.
 Parcel post service allowed the distribution of national newspapers and magazines, and was responsible for millions of dollars of sales in mail-order merchandise to customers in rural areas.
 In 1930, there were 43,278 rural routes serving about 6,875,321 families.
 The cost was $106,338,341.
 In 1916, the Good Roads Bill authorized federal funds for highway construction, which opened up roads in rural America to allow passage of mail.

-Today, as in years past, the rural delivery service uses a network of rural routes traveled by carriers to deliver and pick up mail to and from roadside mailboxes.
+The rural delivery service uses a network of rural routes traveled by carriers to deliver and pick up mail to and from roadside mailboxes.
 Formerly, an address for mail to a rural delivery address included both the rural route number and the box number, for example "RR 5, Box 10."
 With the creation of the 911 emergency system, it became necessary to discontinue the old rural route numbers in favor of house numbers and street names as used on city routes.
 This change enabled emergency services to more quickly locate a rural residence.